OasisLMF/ODS_OpenExposureData/README.md

    * **PATCH** version when you make backwards compatible bug fixes e.g. correcting a typo in a column label.

-All new work will be done in **feature** branches, following the GitFlow model (https://nvie.com/posts/a-successful-git-branching-model/).
+All new work will be done in **feature** branches, following the [GitFlow model](https://nvie.com/posts/a-successful-git-branching-model/).
 The latest released version will be held in the **master** branch and the current development work will be in develop or specific feature branches.

 ### *Tracking*